kiyoshisasano/agent-instability-notes/README.md

 This repository is a **framework-agnostic notebook** for understanding instability in multi-turn agents.
 If you want the *formal governance model*, event lifecycle, and a full behavioral contract for
-multi-turn stability, the parent conceptual project is:
+agent execution stability, the parent conceptual project is:

 👉 **PLD — Phase Loop Dynamics**
 https://github.com/kiyoshisasano/agent-pld-metrics